WPManageNinja/fluent-affiliate-docs/guide/integrations/surecart-integration-with-fluentaffiliate.md

 This guide will walk you through the simple steps to connect SureCart with FluentAffiliate.

 >[!NOTE]
+> Surecart is a pro feature of FluentAffiliate.
+To use it, you need FluentAffiliate Pro.
+>
 > To get started, you first need to install and activate the SureCart plugin on your WordPress website.

 ## Enable SureCart in FluentAffiliate